 - Remind kids not to scratch around their bottom or bite their nails.

-Children’s Hospital of Wisconsin has primary care offices conveniently located throughout southeast Wisconsin, including Lakeside Pediatrics located in Kenosha, Wis.
+Children’s Hospital of Wisconsin has primary care offices conveniently located throughout the Milwaukee area and southeast Wisconsin, including Lakeside Pediatrics located in Kenosha, Wis.
 Find a pediatrician near you.

 Learn more about Landon Krantz, MD.